 Health & Safety

-All staff have Food Hygiene certificates and four staff are trained in Paediatric First Aid and our Forest School Leader is trained in Outdoor First Aid.
+All staff have Food Hygiene certificates and six staff are trained in Paediatric First Aid and our Forest School Leader is trained in Outdoor First Aid.

 Our building is secure and is a safe place for your child to learn.
 We have electronic gates and doors, so that children are kept safe.
 We carry out regular Evacuation and Lockdown Drills, so that staff children know what to do in an emergency.
 We carry out regular risk assessments and safety checks on all equipment.
 We ask you to let us know who will be collecting your child and have a password system if there is a person collecting your child that we have not met.